 As with most important choices in life, a lot comes down to price.
 You might assume that hiring a tutor would cost more than enrolling in a group course at a retail tutoring center.
 After all, one-of-a-kind goods and services tend to come at an expense.
 A tailored suit costs more than one off the rack.
 A private jet ride is more expensive than flying coach.

 Surprisingly, this is seldom the case.
 In most areas it is possible to find highly skilled tutors at rates that are either comparable or lower than what the local group tutoring options cost.

-Furthermore, one-on-one tutoring arrangements provide the opportunity for additional flexibility when it comes to scheduling sessions.
+Furthermore, one-to-one tutoring arrangements provide the opportunity for additional flexibility when it comes to scheduling sessions.
 Sometimes life happens and a student misses a session.
 A group tutoring course happens whether all the students are present or not.
 Absent students miss out on the content and potentially still wind up paying for their empty seat.

-One-on-one tutoring arrangements are typically more accommodating.
+one-to-one tutoring arrangements are typically more accommodating.
 With enough notice, a session can typically be rescheduled or cancelled so students don’t skip key content lessons or worse, have to miss content and still have to pay for it.